Disha9248/Excel_Projects/Vrinda Store Dashboard/Readme.md

 - **Ship-Country** - Country of the shipment
 - **B2B** - Indicates if the order is Business-to-Business
 <br><br>

+## Business Problems

+Vrinda Store wants to optimize its sales and customer engagement strategy by identifying key factors influencing sales performance.
+The company aims to:

+- Identify the most profitable sales channels and optimize marketing efforts accordingly.
+- Understand customer demographics (gender and age) to tailor product offerings.
+- Improve order fulfillment by reducing returns and cancellations.
+- Determine which states contribute the most to sales and strategize expansion in other regions.
+- Analyze sales trends over the months to improve inventory and marketing campaigns.<br><br>

 ## Dashboard Features